 In addition to this success in our operating business, we acquired an equity stake in Tele Columbus AG and strengthened our international Applications business with the complete takeover of our competitor Strato.
-Furthermore, Warburg Pincus invested in our Business Applications division as part of a strategic partnership - taking a stake of around 33%.
+Furthermore, Warburg Pincus invested in our Business Applications division - as part of a strategic partnership - taking a stake of around 33%.

 Once again, we invested heavily in new customer relationships and in sustainable growth in fiscal year 2016.
-Organic growth in fee-based customer contracts amounted to one million contracts and thus exceeded the guidance we last upgraded on publication of our 9-month 2016 figures (940.000 - 960.000 contracts).
+Organic growth in fee-based customer contracts amounted to one million contracts and thus exceeded the guidance we last upgraded on publication of our 9-month 2016 figures (940,000 - 960,000 contracts).
 This customer growth was driven in particular by our Access segment, where we were able to gain a further 920,000 customer contracts.
 In the Applications segment, we added 80,000 fee-based customer contracts and 1.14 million ad-financed free accounts.

-Thanks to this further strong year-on-year increase in customer figures, our consolidated sales rose by 6.3% (currency-adjusted: 6.8%) from € 3.716 billion to the new record amount of € 3.949 billion.
-This growth was achieved in spite of currency effects, especially from the British pound following the Brexit decision, and lay within our most recent guidance range (€ 3.94 - € 3.96 billion).
+Thanks to this further strong year-on-year increase in customer figures, our consolidated sales rose by 6.3% (currency-adjusted: 6.8%) from \leqslant 3.716 billion to the new record amount of \leqslant 3.949 billion.
+This growth was achieved in spite of currency effects, especially from the British pound following the Brexit decision, and lay within our most recent guidance range (\leqslant 3.94 - \leqslant 3.96 billion).

-Despite stronger than planned customer growth and the related increase in customer acquisition costs, earnings before interest, taxes, depreciation and amortization (EBITDA) rose by 11.0%, from € 757.2 million (comparable prior-year figure without effects from the sale of our Goldbach shares and part of our stake in virtual minds) to € 840.6 million.
-This figure was also within the expected range (€ 835 - € 845 million).
-Earnings before interest and taxes (EBIT) increased by 19.5%, from € 541.7 million (comparable prior-year figure) to € 647.2 million.
+Despite stronger than planned customer growth and the related increase in customer acquisition costs, earnings before interest, taxes, depreciation and amortization (EBITDA) rose by 11.0%, from $\[mathbb{\in}$ 757.2 million (comparable prior-year figure without effects from the sale of our Goldbach shares and part of our stake in virtual minds) to $\[mathbb{\in}$ 840.6 million.
+This figure was also within the expected range ($\[mathbb{\in}$ 835 - $\[mathbb{\in}$ 845 million).
+Earnings before interest and taxes (EBIT) increased by 19.5%, from $\[mathbb{\in}$ 541.7 million (comparable prior-year figure) to $\[mathbb{\in}$ 647.2 million.
 The key earnings figures stated above include one-off costs for our major M&A projects in fiscal year 2016, especially the investment of Warburg Pincus in our Business Applications division and the takeover of Strato AG.

-Operating earnings per share (operating EPS) improved by 23.1%, from € 1.73 (comparable prioryear figure) to \notin 2.13.
-Before amortization from purchase price allocations (PPA), which mainly relate to the Versatel acquisition, EPS grew by 21.2%, from \in 1.89 to \in 2.29.
+Operating earnings per share (operating EPS) improved by 23.1%, from \le 1.73 (comparable prioryear figure) to \le 2.13.
+Before amortization from purchase price allocations (PPA), which mainly relate to the Versatel acquisition, EPS grew by 21.2%, from \le 1.89 to \le 2.29.

 As already stated in the Half-Yearly Financial Report 2016, we wrote down the value of the shares we hold in Rocket Internet SE in our non-operating business during the past year.
-As a result, EPS fell in total to € 0.88 while EPS before PPA decreased to € 1.04 in fiscal 2016.
+As a result, EPS fell in total to \le 0.88 while EPS before PPA decreased to \le 1.04 in fiscal 2016.